pulumi/docs/content/docs/tutorials/cloudfx/_index.md

 * JavaScript/TypeScript: [https://www.npmjs.com/package/@pulumi/cloud-aws](https://www.npmjs.com/package/@pulumi/cloud-aws)

-The Cloud framework is open source and available in the [pulumi/pulumi-cloud](https://github.com/pulumi/pulumi-cloud) repo.
+The Cloud Framework is open source and available in the [pulumi/pulumi-cloud](https://github.com/pulumi/pulumi-cloud) repo.

 ## Authentication

 Authentication options must be set for the target cloud provider.
-See the [AWS setup page]({{< relref "/docs/intro/cloud-providers/aws/setup" >}}) for details (more providers for the Cloud framework coming soon).
+See the [AWS setup page]({{< relref "/docs/intro/cloud-providers/aws/setup" >}}) for details (more providers for the Cloud Framework coming soon).

 ## Configuration

-The Cloud framework accepts the following configuration settings.
+The Cloud Framework accepts the following configuration settings.
 These can be provided via `pulumi config set cloud:<option>`.

 * `provider`: (Required) The provider to deploy cloud resources into.
 Currently only `aws` is supported.

-The AWS implementation of the Cloud framework accepts the following configuration settings.
+The AWS implementation of the Cloud Framework accepts the following configuration settings.
 These can be provided via `pulumi config set cloud-aws:<option>`.

 * `functionMemorySize`: (Optional) Override the Lambda function memory size for all functions.
 * `functionIncludePaths`: (Optional) Comma-separated list of additional paths (relative to the project root) to include in Lambda zip uploads for JavaScript callbacks.
 E.g `./img.png,app/`.